 Print Name Date

 Signature of Ad Hoc Committee/Convener

+Reason for Pormation (e.g. of C Chair fulling, inlothor T by the OPC, etc.)

-Reason for Formation (e.g. UFC Chair ruling, motion on by the UFC, etc.)
+Reason for Formation (e.g. UFC Chair ruling, motion h by the LIEC etc.)

 Membership:

-Charge of the Committee.

 Charge of the Committee:

+Change of the Committees

 Name of the Committee:

-(Note: the duration of the committee cannot exceed to wo years.
-Facuny Пападоок §2.4.4
+(170te). the daration of the committee camot exceed tw o years.
+Tueury Hundoook §2.1.1

-Date of Creation: (Note: the duration of the committee cannot exceed to wo years Faculty Handbook 82.4.4
+Date of Creation: (Note: the duration of the committee cannot exceed tw yo years Faculty Handbook 82 4 4